bioinf-jku/TTUR/README.md

 -- Example code for FID in preparation --

 #### FID.py
 This file contains the implementation of all necessary functions to calculate the FID.
+Code for precalculating statistics will be added soon.

 #### FID_example_batched.py
 Example code to show the usage of the batched version of the FID implementation.